raspberrypilearning/party-pinata/en/step_4.md

 when flag clicked
 forever
 go to [front v] layer
-go to (mouse-pointer v) // change to mouse pointer
+go to (mouse-pointer v) // Change to mouse-pointer
 ```

 --- /task ---